pengzhenghao/pengzhenghao.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+<p>    </p>

 Hi there!
 I’m a final-year PhD student in Computer Science at UCLA, advised by [Professor Bolei Zhou](https://boleizhou.github.io).
+Before UCLA, I earned my MPhil in the Multimedia Lab at the Chinese University of Hong Kong, and my Bachelor’s at Shanghai Jiao Tong University.

-My work sits at the intersection of robotics, reinforcement learning, and vision–language–action models — building agents that can reason about the world, align with human intent, and adapt in real time.
+My work lies at the intersection of robotics, reinforcement learning, and vision–language–action (VLA) models.
+I am building agents that can reason about the world, align with human intent, and adapt in real time.
+Over the past 7 years, I’ve studied and taught reinforcement learning and explored a wide spectrum of agent learning tecniques: multi-agent RL, human-in-the-loop learning, and large-scale training.
+I created the widely used driving simulator  [MetaDrive](https://github.com/metadriverse/metadrive), which has received ~1,000 stars and +350 citations in the research community.

-Before UCLA, I earned my MPhil in the Multimedia Lab at The Chinese University of Hong Kong, and my Bachelor’s at Shanghai Jiao Tong University.
-Along the way, I’ve explored how human feedback, large-scale RL, and foundation models can bring us closer to physically capable, trustworthy AI systems.

-**I'm currently on the job market** — if you’re working on the future of embodied AI, let’s talk.
+**I'm currently on the job market** — if you’re working on the future of embodied AI, let’s chat!

+---

 **Goal:** Physically-grounded, aligned and versatile robots.

-**Method:** A VLM is not naturally a VLA.
-A VLA is not naturally a brain of robot.
-Capacity building for embodied understanding, decision-oriented thinking, and agile yet reasoned action-making.
+**Method:** A VLM is not naturally a VLA and A VLA is not yet the robot's brain.
+We need capacity building for embodied understanding, decision-oriented thinking, and agile yet reasoned action-making.

----

-### Why hire me?

-1. **Reinforcement Learning expertise**: 7 years of research and teaching in reinforcement learning, spanning multi-agent RL, human-in-the-loop learning, and large-scale training.

-2. **Robotics Vision**: Passionate about building interactive, physically grounded AI; designing VLA architectures that combine System 1 fast reaction with System 2 deep reasoning.
-Worked with quadruped robot, delivery robot and unmanned surface vehicle.

-3. **Proven Programmer**: Created a widely used driving simulator in the research community.
-(See my [GitHub](https://github.com/pengzhenghao) and [MetaDrive](https://github.com/metadriverse/metadrive))

-4. **Strong communicator & teammate**: Experienced in cross-disciplinary work, clear technical writing, and team-driven innovation.

----

-### What I look for in a team
+I believe in:

-1. **Clear agenda & shared values**: I enjoy in teams united by a mission and work together for a common goal.
+* **Clear agendas & shared values**: I thrive in mission-driven teams working toward a common goal.

-2. **Positive societal impact**: I want to build robots that benefit the well-being of everyone, poor or rich, west or east.
+* **Positive societal impact**: I want to build robots that benefit everyone — rich or poor, East or West.

-3. **Open-minded, truth-seeking collaboration**: I value environments where ideas are debated constructively, assumptions are challenged---once common ground is established, we all work together to make it happen.
+* **Open-minded, truth-seeking collaboration**: I value environments that welcome debate, challenge assumptions, and unite to execute once aligned.

-4. **Longtermism**: We need to look ahead and think how robot would be like in 100 years later and how we can do now to foster that future.
+* **Longtermism**: Let’s build the kind of robots that will be welcomed a hundred years from now — and do the work now that enables that future.

 ---